KittyLegacy/JAVAassesment/README.md

 # What would make your experience with this assessment better?

 Really hope that there were more lesson on java because alot of concept but too little time..
 But overall i really love this assesment because its a very good study material.
-And i must say given the time jean had to teach us java its amazing how much she had taught us.
+And i must say given the time jean had on hand to teach us java its amazing how much she had taught us.